robertpiosik/CodeWebChat/README.md

 > [!TIP]
 > With the browser extension you can include markdown-parsed websites in context!
 Go to target website, click the extension's icon in the browser's toolbar and click _Enable for context_.
 The website will appear in the context panel immediately, ready for selection like any other folder or file in the workspace.

-> [!IMPORTANT]
-> Legal disclaimer: The placed _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
-The extension's sole purpose of chat initialization is complete once the first message is submitted.

 ## API Tools